COVID-19

 Mixed schedules for children who turn 5 or 12 between doses

-Children who are recommended multiple primary doses and turn 5 or 12 between doses should receive the appropriate brand and dose for their age on the day of vaccination.
-For example, a child with severe immunocompromise who turns 5 after receiving a first dose of Comirnaty JN.1 6 months to <5 years formulation (yellow cap) or Comirnaty Omicron XBB.1.5 6 months to <5 years formulation (maroon cap) should receive respective Comirnaty JN.1 or Omicron XBB.1.5 5 to <12 years formulation (light blue cap) for the second dose, and a child with severe immunocompromise who turns 12 after a first dose of Comirnaty JN.1 5 to <12 years formulation (light blue cap) or Comirnaty Omicron XBB.1.5 5 to <12 years formulation (light blue cap) should receive respective Comirnaty JN.1 or Omicron XBB.1.5-based formulation registered for use in people aged ≥12 years for their second dose.
+Children who are recommended multiple primary doses and who turn 5 or 12 between doses should receive the appropriate brand and dose for their age on the day of vaccination.
+For example, a child with severe immunocompromise who turns 5 after receiving a first dose of Comirnaty JN.1 6 months to <5 years formulation (yellow cap) or Comirnaty Omicron XBB.1.5 6 months to <5 years formulation (maroon cap) should receive the respective Comirnaty JN.1 or Omicron XBB.1.5 5 to <12 years formulation (light blue cap) for their second dose, and a child with severe immunocompromise who turns 12 after a first dose of Comirnaty JN.1 5 to <12 years formulation (light blue cap) or Comirnaty Omicron XBB.1.5 5 to <12 years formulation (light blue cap) should the receive respective Comirnaty JN.1 or Omicron XBB.1.5-based formulation registered for use in people aged ≥12 years for their second dose.

 Contraindications and precautions